Han-WA/Han-WA/README.md

 ### About me

 I am an app developer from Myanmar.
-I like using mobile app technology when it comes to approaching social problems.
+I am a big fan of mobile app technology when it comes to approaching social problems.
 I love apps.

 ### 🔧 Tech Stack